£40.50 £45.00

 Across Sleeve End - measured across the sleeve end, laid flat.

-Rodeo short sleeved cycling jersey, likely made in the 1990s given the style.
+Santini short sleeved cycling jersey, hailing from Italy and likely made in the 1990s given the style.
 An excellent choice for wearing on your vintage bike, and also a responsible alternative to buying brand new cycling kit!

 If you're taking part in L'Eroica or a similar vintage event, this is compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong jersey!